 The taxable base for interest (i.e. interest on loans, debt securities, bank deposits and other similar financial claims, financial leasing, life insurance and interest income derived from mutual funds, etc.) is equal to the interest derived.
-The tax rate on interest is 25 %.
-This tax is a final tax.
-Interest on certain types of debt securities are tax exempt if received by non-residents.
+Interest on certain types of debt securities are tax exempt if received by non-residents, and when received by residents, they are obliged to submit a return declaring such interest in each calendar year for interest received in the previous calendar year.

 There is a tax-exempt amount of interest on bank deposits with Slovenian or other EU banks.
-There is no advance tax payment on such interest received by residents and non-residents residing in Member States of the EU.
-Instead, residents are obliged to submit a special annual tax return for such interest to the local financial administration office by 28 February of the following year except when the amount of such interest does not exceed the tax-exempt amount of such interest (EUR 1,000).
+There is no advance tax payment on such interest received by residents.
+Instead, residents are obliged to submit a special annual tax return for such interest to the local financial administration office by 28 February of the following year except when the amount of such interest does not exceed the tax-exempt amount of such interest (1,000 EUR).